knightsUCF/SpaceGame/log.md

 * another cool thing to do would be able to unlock all sorts of ships, and each of the ships have their own upgrade trees, which if planned could work well, this adds further to the replayability of the game, each ship has different abilities, maneuvors, feel of the ship, and weapons, and also sound effects

+* would also be nice if the player can collect a few ships and place them in their space hanger, so they can decide which ships to use on which missions

 # 10 / 6 / 2019